Tresjs/tres/docs/guide/getting-started.md

 ```

 ::: tip
-This is recommended for performance and bundle size reasons, Three-shaking will work better and you will only import the components that you use.
+This is recommended for performance and bundle size reasons, tree-shaking will work better and you will only import the components that you use.
 :::

 ## Vite